afsalthaj/afsalthaj.github.io/src/content/blog/transforming-data-engineering-with-golem-timeline.md

 ## Overhead of Employing Golem-Timeline

-Using golem-timeline doesn't necessitate a complete overhaul of existing company platforms.
+Using durable-timeline-analytics doesn't necessitate a complete overhaul of existing company platforms.
 Many companies heavily rely on Kafka/Pulsar/Kinesis to stream events into their platforms.
 With Golem Timeline, you're not altering this data flow.
 Deploying a Golem Timeline job simply means it's another job in your platform, akin to any other job if deployed on-premise.
 Over time, a suite of timeline jobs can gradually replace redundant tasks if necessary.

 ## Should the User Learn Rust?